electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 To track the current temperature and humidity we will create a Salesforce *Custom Object* and put readings data to it every 15 seconds using Salesforce *Platform Events*.

 This example will also *open a Case* in Salesforce using *IoT Explorer Orchestration* if:
-1. the refrigerator door is opened for more than 30 seconds, or
+1. the refrigerator door is opened for more than 30 seconds (??? predefined threshold), or
 2. the temperature is over predefined threshold, or
 3. the relative humidity is over predefined threshold.